mozilla-mobile/mozilla-vpn-client/README.md

 Qt6 can be installed in a number of ways:

-- download a binary package or the installer from the official QT website: https://www.qt.io/download - this is the recommended way for Android and iOS builds.
+- download a binary package or the installer from the [official QT website]( https://www.qt.io/download) - this is the recommended way for Android and iOS builds.
 - use a package manager.
 For instance, we use [aqt](https://github.com/miurahr/aqtinstall) for WASM builds.